servertap-io/servertap/README.md

 You can see the full API documentation at http://your-server.net:4567/swagger.
 You can even explore and test the API right from the UI!

->Note: there is a known issue that causes the OpenApi plugin to spew
->tons of logs into your server log.
-See https://github.com/phybros/servertap/issues/60 for details.

 Some examples of capabilities are:

 - Ping